 Saline solution is a simple, pH-balanced saltwater solution that can be used to rinse off your lenses before inserting them.
 It is important to note that saline solution does not contain any cleansing agents, however, so it should never be used to try to clean, disinfect, or store your lenses.
 If your eye care provider has suggested that you use a saline solution as part of your lens-cleaning regimen, be sure to buy a commercial preparation that has been approved for contact lens use.
 Never attempt to make your own mixture at home, as EyeSmart has noted that such DIY versions have been linked to serious corneal infections.

 In the early days of contacts use, it was common to have multiple steps involved in lens care, including separate solutions and products to rinse, clean, disinfect, neutralize, and remove proteins.
 Today, many people use a single, multipurpose contact solution that can perform all the steps in one go and eliminates the need for a saline solution rinse.
 The multipurpose solution appears to save both time and money, but it may not be suitable for everyone; always consult your eye care professional first before investing in-or switching to-any particular brand, format, or solution type(s).

-Here are a few additional tips from the Mayo Clinic to help you practice good contact lens care:
+Here are a few additional tips to help you practice good contact lens care:

 - Contact lens solution products have expiration dates; keep an eye on the bottle you're using and discard it once it's past due.
 Lens cases shouldn't be used indefinitely either, so replace them every three to six months.